 2 years FT, 4 years PT

-Students have a maximum of six years to complete this course.
+Students have a maximum of 6 years to complete this course including any periods of intermission and suspension, and must be continuously enrolled throughout.

 Mode and location